 The Deutsches Historisches Museum also has a public Reference Library with an extensive department of manuscripts as well as old and valuable prints.

 Independently of the museum visit, the DHM blog with digital formats offers the opportunity to learn more about the exhibitions and thematic focuses, to discover new things, to inform oneself and to gain an exciting insight into the museum's work.

 The Lebendiges Museum Online (LeMO), a cooperation with the Haus der Geschichte der Bundesrepublik Deutschland in Bonn and the Federal Archive, is an online portal in German.
 It offers sound historical information as well as a large collection of textual and visual sources on European history from 1815 to the present day.

-The Zeughauskino with its collection of historical film material shows thematic and monographic film series from the entire spectrum of German and international film history.
+The Zeughauskino in the Pei Building with its collection of historical film material shows thematic and monographic film series from the entire spectrum of German and international film history.
 This includes programmes linked thematically to the respective temporary exhibitions.
 It is also a venue for numerous festivals and film days.